 Choose plants that don’t attract deer.
 Deer often are the transportation system for ticks to enter onto your property.

 Check hiding places.
 Ticks like to hide along fences, brick and retaining walls.
 Know where the hiding places are on your property and check them regularly.

 Care for your pets.
 Our pets often venture into parts of the yard that we don’t and often those spaces are the perfect places for ticks.
 As tick-borne diseases, like Lyme, can affect animals as well, make sure you talk to your vet about mosquito and tick control for your dog

 And lastly, call the professionals.
-At Mosquito Squad, we utilize our barrier spray treatment and tick tubes to rid properties of ticks.
+At Mosquito Squad, we utilize our barrier treatment and tick tubes to rid properties of ticks.

 If you have questions regarding tick control for your yard, please reach out to your local Mosquito Squad office.